Required Submittals Required Submittals

 d.
 References and Resources

 6. Drawings (10 page maximum for each category up to a 30x42.pdf format)

 a.
 Plans, sections, and elevations

 b.
 Typical details and/or details to highlight design elements

 c.
 Rendered views of project and/or design elements

 Judges will focus on, but not be limited to, the executive summary and summary narrative portions of the submittal during review for determination of the presentation teams.
 It should not be expected that the judges will do an exhaustive review of the supporting documentation.

 Each entry shall include the team registration number on all submittal items and pages.
 Please do not include team member names or school identification marks on submittals.
 However, the team member names must be verified at the time of the submittal.

-Team member names and school identification marks may be used during the final presentations.
+Team member names and school identification marks may be used during the final presentations and on the Power Point slides.
 It is not required that all members of the team will participate in the presentation to the judges.
 However, any or all team members may be present to assist with answering questions from the judges.
-The team will present their projects including all categories in which the team is a finalist at one time.
-Approximately 15 minutes of presentation time will be allotted for the integration portion of the presentation and an additional 10 minutes of presentation time for each design category for which the team is a finalist.
-The judges will be allotted an approximately equal time as the presentation time for questions at the end of each presentation.
+The teams that are asked to participate at the finals will present their entire projects at one time.
+Each team asked to present at the finals will be allotted time to present their project.
+The judges will be allotted time for questions at the end of each presentation.

 All entries shall be the sole property of AEI and submitted materials will not be returned.
 AEI reserves the right to use or publish some or the entire materials in publications.
 By entering, the entrant grants a royalty-free license to AEI to use any copyrighted material related to the awards program only.
 Such right includes publication of photographs and names of recipients without compensation to entrants.
 Entrant must obtain and submit any rights to publish photographs or figures used in their material obtained from third parties or other publications.